Coil-to-globule collapse of active polymers: a Rouse perspective: Model

 \section{Model}

-let's imagine a necklace of active colloids, such as diffusiophoretic Janus particles\cite{theurkauff2012dynamic}, joined in such a way that the "south" pole of a colloid is {, at all times,} in contact to the "north" pole of the other one (see Fig.~\ref{fig:cartoon}).
+We consider a tangentially active polymer, i.e. the self-propulsive force of each monomer acts along the backbone's tangent.
+In particular, we consider the case (i), as named in the Introduction, where the propulsion force is constant in magnitude and parallel to the local backbone tangent.
+The system is considered in the overdamped limit.
+To exemplify, let's imagine a necklace of active colloids, such as diffusiophoretic Janus particles\footnote{\pa{In this example we assume that the diffusiophoretic Janus particles are in the reaction-limited regime within which diffusion is so fast as compared to the reaction rate that density gradients can be neglected and hence the "phoretic" interactions~\cite{Liebchen2019} between colloids can be disregarded.}}~\cite{Liebchen2019,theurkauff2012dynamic}, joined in such a way that the "south" pole of a colloid is {, at all times,} in contact to the "north" pole of the other one (see Fig.~\ref{fig:cartoon}).